hsanjuan/twitter-pinbot/README.md

 # twitter-pinbot

-A Twitter bot to pin things on IPFS Cluster.
+A Twitter bot to pin things on [IPFS Cluster](https://cluster.ipfs.io).

-Run with a config file like:
+Assuming you have a working IPFS Cluster, you can run with a config file like:

 ```js
 {